Columbia University Teachers College — Office of Teacher Education

 - April, 1985

-Scholarships covering 40%-60% of tuition costs; starting teacher's salary of $48,836, depending on experience and prior academic credits; full health coverage under Teachers' Union contract; professional teaching credential (after three years, with fulfillment of requirements); scholarship and loan forgiveness opportunities after teaching begins.
+Scholarships covering 20%-65% of tuition costs (varies by teaching subject area); starting teacher's salary of $48,836, depending on experience and prior academic credits; full health coverage under Teachers' Union contract; professional teaching credential (after three years, with fulfillment of requirements); scholarship and loan forgiveness opportunities after teaching begins.
 New York State certification currently has reciprocity in 43 states.

 Fellows are placed in full-time, salaried positions in public schools throughout New York City and attend Teachers College classes part time in the evenings.
 Applicants choose programs of study leading to a Master of Arts in one of five education areas.
 The program involves a three-year teaching commitment.
 Many Fellows become tenured at their schools.
 Summer training for first-year Fellows, monthly cohort seminars, and team meetings are required components.
 These gatherings are as much for support of the group as they are a forum for presentation and discussion of topics of interest and importance.
 Participants often live on campus, and when possible, share classes and are together in schools, thus making interaction with other Fellows (including alumni and other RPCVs teaching in the public schools) an integral part of the program.
 The positive and negative aspects of the nation's largest city (as well as the largest school population of 1 million children) help to shape the nature of the program.
 The inherent demands and challenges are both grueling and exhilarating.